Teplitsa/ngo2.ru/orbi/wp-content/plugins/formidable/readme.txt

 [See more FAQs](http://formidablepro.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 2.0.14 =
+* Stripslashes in Other field
+* Prevent collapse icon from being inserted inside of section
+* Make sure roles dropdowns show correctly after clicking update (in Global Settings)
+* Make form listing and entry listing pages responsive
+* Don't truncate form name in excerpt mode
+* Fix validating embedded forms
+* Fix filtering by repeating fields in Dynamic Views > Detail Page
+* Fix dependent Dynamic autocomplete fields with default values
+* Fix logic on embedded forms and multiselect dd
+* Some readonly field fixes
+* Read-only improvements for multiselect dropdown
+* Improve JavaScript for multiple forms on a page
+* Use the minified css for jQuery UI styling
+* Allow view filtering with time fields using NOW
+* Allow times to be formatted with [25 format='g:i A']

+= 2.0.13 =
+* Allow recaptcha to be conditionally hidden on previous pages of form
+* Fix error with embedded form on a conditionally hidden page
+* Show the editlink after an entry is edited in place
+* Make sure collapsible section icons show regardless of characters in the section title
+* Don't require conditionally hidden dynamic category fields
+* Add fields attribute to [editlink] shortcode
+* Fix calculations using repeating checkboxes
+* Prevent double click on Add button in repeating section
+* Clear conditionally hidden fields even if they aren't visible
+* Make sure pro templates get imported in multisite
+* Use separate values by default for post status fields
+* Make sure the separate values option is allows for post status fields
+* Show the frmcal-week-end class consistently
+* Fix default values in repeating Dynamic fields
+* Make Private Views show up in shortcode builder
+* Don't do calculations in conditionally hidden repeating fields
+* Do calcs in repeating fields when adding a row
+* Improve JS for IE8
+* Fix unique time error
+* Fix default date in jQuery calendar
+* Allow entry key with frm-field-value shortcode
+* Fix unique time error
+* Improve calculations across page breaks
+* Prevent clearing default values when hiding/showing sections
+* Run calculations in collapsible sections
+* Fix duplicating regular sections
+* Add post ID View filter
+* Fix empty graphs
+* Allow frm-entry-update-field, editlink, and deletelink inside foreach loop
+* Fix importing parent_form_id on child forms
+* Allow css file updating if FTP creds are present
+* A few jshint fixes
+* Add 'frm_ajax_url' hook
+* Allow layout classes to be used with submit button
+* Remove frm_last class
+* Prevent get_filesystem_method error in multisite after update
+* Conditionally use ssl for the ajax url for form submission

 = 2.0.12 =
 * Add option to center form on page
 * Improve styling classes for more consistency across different field classes, and make all classes responsive